 Native Americans were reportedly surprised by cowboys’ lack of hygiene.
 Cowboys were surprised by Mexican women’s clean and lustrous hair.
 One cowboy was so impressed he documented the details about how native women would wash their hair with soap weed, a sort of shampoo he described as being harvested from the root of the Yucca plant.

 Cowboys rarely bathed.
 They could go an entire winter without bathing.
 Monthly, they might take a dip in the creek to clean off.
 They were not worried about body odor; it was just accepted as a part of life.
+It makes sense for such a rough-and-tumble kind of life, but it must have been quite a culture shock to other societies they faced.

 Wild West Women Preferred Cleanliness